openflighthpc/flight-action-api/docs/routes.md

 ### Show

 Return a single `command` by its ID.
 The `name`, `summary`, and `description` attributes can be used to generate command line help text.
+The `aliases` are an array of alternative names that SHOULD be interpreted as the same command.
+The `aliases` MUST NOT be used as a substitute `id`.
+It is the responsibility of the client to map the `aliases` to the appropriate `id`.

 ```
 GET /commands/:id